Calandiel/Alyria/src/races/bunnies.md

 Wyvernriders make up the elite ranks of Ashfur cavalry and the riders pair bond with their wyvern as Lena had with her dragon.
 The Ashfurs of Dargia have found their wyvern adept swimmers and use them to fish instead of using ships.

 The Ashfurs follow [Bunnist-Bathism](../faiths/bathism.md), with a religious leaning.
-The Ashfurs on Dargia have begun to believe in an alternative view, known as [Phoenix-Bathism](../faiths/bathism.md), that Bathem isn't lost to the God realm.
+Ashfurs on Dargia have begun to believe in an alternative view, known as [Phoenixian-Bathism](../faiths/bathism.md), that Bathem isn't lost to the God realm.
 He wages a war there and when it is conquered he will return to guide the bunnies in the mortal realm.

 ## Bloodfurs